 At \$1,539,900, the General Government Program is 1% of the budget.
 Major changes to the Program budget tasks include an increase of \$30,900 to the Community Outreach budget for increased staffing costs offset by reduced consultant costs.
-The Management and Administration budget decreased approximately \$0.9 million as the previous year's budget included a one-time pension liability payment to CalPERS to reduce pension liability offset by additional consultant costs to perform a salary survey as the last one for all staff was performed in 2009.
+The Management and Administration budget decreased approximately \$0.9 million as the previous year's budget included a one-time \$1 million pension liability payment to CalPERS to reduce pension liability offset by additional consultant costs to perform a salary survey as the last one for all staff was performed in 2009 as well as increased staffing costs.
 The State and Federal Governmental Relations budget increased by \$27,400 for increased staffing costs.
 Administrative support staff costs were allocated to all budget tasks via the indirect cost allocation plan.